droftware/droftware.github.io/_posts/2016-04-20-Gsoc-with-marble.markdown

 * Concatenates the polygons and polyline where it makes sense.
 * Split the data into lots of different rectangular tiles.

+The core of the work will involve lots of mathematical problems (e.g. simplifying paths, concatenating paths, averaging paths, clipping paths to a rect, drawing coastlines etc.)

-The goal is that by the end of GSoC, we will have a tool which cuts the natural earth dataset into tiles in OSM file format which are properly styled and drawn inside Marble.
+The goal is that by the end of GSoC, we will have a tool which cuts the natural earth dataset into tiles in OSM file format which are properly styled and rendered by Marble for each tile level in the same way as they are drawn for the bitmap tiles on openstreetmap.org